 They don’t usually swim lazily in placid waters.

 Yes.
 During the rainy seasons of their native countries, payaras will migrate upstream.

 This might have something to do with breeding, or it might be related to the availability of their food sources.
 It’s another mystery of the payara species!

 24. Where can I see the payara?

-Aside from in the wild, vampire fish can be found in many different zoos, aquariums and marine exhibits.
-While not exactly common, they aren't rare or endangered.
+Aside from in the wild, vampire fish can be found in many zoos, aquariums, and marine exhibits.
+While not exactly common, they aren’t rare or endangered.